 Brussels

-In Brussels, we talk about “pre-emption perimeters”.
-For example, the municipalities of Auderghem, Saint-Josse-ten-Noode, Brussels, Saint-Gilles, Molenbeek, Evere, and Woluwe-Saint-Lambert.
+In Brussels, they refer to “preemption perimeters.”
+For example, the municipalities of Auderghem, Saint-Josse-ten-Noode, Brussels, Saint-Gilles, Molenbeek, Evere, and Woluwé-Saint-Lambert.

-To view the full list, just visit the Region’s website.
+To view the full list, simply visit the Region’s website.

 Flanders

-The Flemish Housing Code (Vlaamse Wooncode) provides for a right of pre-emption in favor of certain public institutions.
+The Flemish Housing Code (Vlaamse Wooncode) provides a right of preemption in favor of certain public institutions.

-Indeed, this right allows its beneficiaries to acquire houses or plots of land in order to create social housing.
-However, the right of pre-emption only applies in the case of the sale of a property (not for donations, exchanges, or contributions to a company).
+Indeed, this right allows its beneficiaries to acquire homes or plots of land with the aim of creating social housing.
+However, the right of preemption only applies in the case of the sale of a property (not in the case of donation, exchange, or contribution to a company).

 Wallonia

-In the Walloon Region, the right of pre-emption applies to the legal consolidation of rural properties.
+In the Walloon Region, the right of preemption applies to the legal reorganization of rural properties.
 To find out if it applies to a particular plot, consult the Walloon agriculture portal.